metaplex-foundation/developer-hub/src/pages/umi/toolbox.md

 {% /totem-accordion %}

 {% /totem %}
-{% /dialect %}
-{% /dialect-switcher %}

 ## MPL System Extras

-The MPL System Extras program is an immutable program that offers a few convenient instructions on top of the native SPL System program.
+The MPL System Extras program is an immutable program that provides additional convenient instructions on top of the native SPL System program.

 ### Create Account with Rent

-This instruction creates new accounts without needing to fetch the rent exemption.
-This instruction uses the `Rent` sysvar on the program to compute the rent exemption from the provided `space` attribute.
-It then does a CPI call to the SPL System program to create an account with the computed rent.
+This instruction allows you to create new accounts without needing to manually fetch the rent exemption.
+It leverages the `Rent` sysvar within the program to compute the rent exemption based on the provided `space` attribute, and then performs a CPI (Cross-Program Invocation) call to the SPL System program to create the account with the calculated rent.

-The advantage is that clients using this instruction no longer need the extra HTTP request that fetches the rent exemption from the RPC node.
-The inconvenience is that, because we are doing a CPI call, the maximum size account that can be created using this instruction is 10KB, as opposed to 10MB when using the SPL System program directly.
+**Advantages**: By using this instruction, clients avoid the need for an extra HTTP request to fetch the rent exemption from the RPC node, streamlining the process.

+**Limitations**: Since this instruction involves a CPI call, the maximum account size that can be created is limited to 10KB, compared to 10MB when using the SPL System program directly.

-{% dialect-switcher title="Create account with rent" %}
+{% totem %}

-{% dialect title="JavaScript" id="js" %}
+{% totem-accordion title="Code Example" %}

 ```ts
 import { generateSigner } from '@metaplex-foundation/umi'